-The WAHTN is a collaboration of 21 state-wide contributing member partners and two associates which includes Western Australia’s major hospitals, Department of Health, Medical Research Institutes, five universities and two private hospitals.
+The WAHTN is a collaboration of 20 state-wide contributing member partners and seven associates which includes Western Australia’s major hospitals, Department of Health, Medical Research Institutes, five universities and two private hospitals.

 - Curtin University

 Medical Research Institutes:

 - Institute for Respiratory Health

 - Perron Institute for Neurological and Translational Science

 Health Service Providers: